AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **Use WebCapture (Windows Only):** When this setting is true, the Generate PDF service uses Acrobat for all HTML to PDF conversions.
 This can improve the quality of the PDF files produced from HTML, though performance may be slightly lower.
 The default value is false.

 **Primary converter for HTML to PDF conversions:** The Generate PDF service provides multiple routes to convert HTML files to PDF documents: Webkit, WebCapture (Windows only), and WebToPDF.
 This setting allows user to select the primary converter to convert HTML to PDF.
-By default, the WebToPDF route is selected.
+By default, the WebToPDF is selected.

-**Fallback converter for HTML to PDF conversions:** Specify the route for HTML to PDF conversions if the primary route fails.
-By default, the WebCapture (Windows only) route is selected.
+**Fallback converter for HTML to PDF conversions:** Specify the converter for HTML to PDF conversions if the primary converter fails.
+By default, the WebCapture (Windows only) is selected.

 **Use Acrobat Image Conversion (Windows Only):** When this setting is true, the Generate PDF service uses Acrobat X Pro for all Image to PDF conversions.
 This setting is useful only if the default pure Java conversion mechanism is unable to convert a significant proportion of the input images successfully.
 The default value is false.